FossoresLP/go-jwt/README.md

 ```

 Keep in mind that this only checks if the token was valid when it was decoded and also only using the validation providers registered at that time.
+You will also need to add the signature validation provider and add the necessary keys before decoding the token or it will be treated as invalid.